FAQ TECHNICAL INFO AND DEFINITIONS

 Can I use my summer tires in winter?

 No. These tires are specifically designed for warm weather use.
-When average daily temperatures are at or below 45* F /7* C, you should make the switch to winter tires.
+When average daily temperatures are at or below 45° F / 7° C, you should make the switch to winter tires.

-Winter tires are designed for cold weather use only.
-Usually when average daily temperatures are at or below 45* F / 7* C. While the tire operates just fine in warmer conditions, it will wear out very quickly.
+Winter tires are not assigned tread wear ratings.
+They are designed for cold weather use only, usually when average daily temperatures are at or below 45° F / 7° C.

-Therefore, the life of the tread is impacted by the amount of driving performed in warmer conditions since the rubber compounds that give this tire winter grip are not designed to withstand non-winter conditions over the long-term.
+While the tire operates just fine in warmer conditions, it will wear out very quickly.
+The life of the tread is impacted by the amount of driving performed in warmer conditions because the rubber compounds that give this tire winter grip are not designed to withstand non-winter conditions over the long-term.
 In short, winter tires used in the summer wear out very rapidly.

-Do you recommend Used tires?
+Do you recommend buying used tires?

-Avoid used tires - you can never know what hazards and abuse a previously owned tire has suffered.
+Avoid used tires.
+You can never know what hazards and abuse a previously owned tire has suffered.
 Internal damage can lead to dangerous tire failure.

-Do you support Plus Sizing?
+Do you support plus sizing?

 How do I determine if my current rim is approved for your tires?